-Hosted by Fountain of Hope drop-in centre for street children in Lusaka, Zambia, the first Lubuto library opened in 2007.
-Since then, children who enthusiastically used the library have been a testament to the important contributions that a well-resourced public library can make to society.
+Hosted by Fountain of Hope drop-in centre for street children in Lusaka, Zambia, the first Lubuto library opened in 2007 and operated for 10 years.
+Children who enthusiastically used the library have been a testament to the important contributions that a well-resourced public library can make to society.
 Witnessing marginalized youth reading and listening to stories in groups and alone, sitting in the warm and welcoming space provided by their library, sharing and creating pictures, practicing their reading skills, expressing themselves through performing arts programs and delighting in the knowledge that this place is especially for them, has convinced us along with stakeholders in Zambia and worldwide that Lubuto libraries are needed throughout the country.

 Why the Fountain of Hope for the first Lubuto library?